LuckyJimJD/CivilProcedure/_cases/Camacho_MLB.md

 IT IS SO ORDERED.

-[3]: In the complaint, David Gonzalez Camacho is referred to as "Gonzalez," and Daniel Arrellano Pesqueira, who is also once mentioned as "Daniel Pesqueira Arellano," is referred to as "Pesqueira."
+[^3]: [Note 3 in Opinion.]
+In the complaint, David Gonzalez Camacho is referred to as "Gonzalez," and Daniel Arrellano Pesqueira, who is also once mentioned as "Daniel Pesqueira Arellano," is referred to as "Pesqueira."
 The Court will follow the same naming convention, and refer to the plaintiffs as Mr. Gonzalez and Mr. Pesqueira.

----
-#### Editor's Notes

-[a]: Mr. Pesqueira also struck out in his goal of playing Major League Baseball.
-In 2018, he played for "Papas & Team" of the Liga de Baseball Maquiladoras Tijuana, a development league.